Why Full face Helmets Are Bad For Snow Skiing

 Balance and Visibility

 These helmets are extensively heavy for skiing.
 It’s not like when riding a motorcycle.
-What you need is to balance the bike correctly and leave everything else to gravity and grip of the tires to the road.
+You need to balance the bike correctly, leave everything else to gravity, and grip the tires to the road.

 You control your whole body when skiing.
-You don’t need another extra load that wants your attention too.
-Since you are trying to maintain two things at once, it becomes dangerous as the helmet magnifies any chance of crashing.
+You don’t need another extra load that wants your attention.
+Since you are trying to maintain two things simultaneously, it becomes dangerous, as the helmet magnifies any chance of crashing.

-It increases head movements when you begin wobbling hence posing a great danger to the Backbone.
-Additionally, full-face helmets can decrease visibility when you’re on the slopes and prevent you from spotting dangers you could have otherwise avoided.
+It increases head movements when you begin wobbling, posing great danger to the Backbone.
+Additionally, full-face helmets can decrease visibility on thioureas and prevent you from spotting dangers you could have otherwise avoided.

 -